 Innovation seems to have become a particularly important theme in recent statements by the authorities of the Ministry of the Armed Forces: the speeches made illustrate both a strong ambition and a will to move the lines.
-Rightly so, because it is the primary condition for change, for questioning and for progress to be made in order to remain able to fulfil the missions entrusted to us in an environment that is constantly changing.
+And rightly so, because it is the primary condition for change, for questioning, for progress to be made in order to remain in a position to fulfil the missions entrusted to us, in an environment of perpetual renewal.